yousofo/welink-task/README.md

-note: I did couldn't implement all requirements but i did *most* part in 18-20 hours total / 3-3.5 hours daily **(as i couldn't spend enough time because of my current full-stack role )**
+notes:  I did couldn't implement all requirements but i did *most* part in 18-20 hours total / 3-3.5 hours daily **(as i couldn't spend enough time because of my current full-stack role )**
+---

+## business notes
+- employee accounts must initialy setup the gate inorder for users to use it

+---
 ## Project Setup
 ### Back-End
 run